 The fair values of cash trading instruments are generally obtained from quoted market prices in active markets, broker or dealer price quotations, or alternative pricing sources with a reasonable level of price transparency.
+Such instruments may include certain high-yield debt, loans and distressed debt.
 Certain cash trading instruments trade infrequently and, therefore, have little or no price transparency.
 The firm generally does not adjust the valuation assumptions for cash trading instruments with little or no price transparency unless there is substantive evidence supporting a change in value.